 Do filmmakers have any responsibility to culture?
 Do you feel that, as a black woman filmmaker, being a creative person requires that you “give back,” or tell a particular story, or not do something specific?
 Why or why not?

-Filmmakers/Artist are only required to express themselves.
+Filmmakers and artists are only required to express themselves.
 The act of creating something singular and unique is revolutionary enough.
-Very often black women are tasked with being pillars of strength, wise and all-knowing, the advocates for everyone’s struggles.
+Very often, black women are tasked with being pillars of strength, wise and all-knowing, the advocates for everyone’s struggles.
 Being selfish and focusing on oneself and craft is fine.
 The culture will survive.

-Paint a portrait of the kind of career you'd like to have if you could have it (if you don't already have it)?
-What does success look like for you?
+Paint a portrait of the kind of career you’d like to have, What does success look like for you?

 Making all the films I’ve conceived in my mind’s eye with positive, talented collaborators and cultivating an audience for my work is my Nirvana.